manavvshah321/Projects/README.md

 ### ISyE 315: Production Planning and Control

+The course project for Production Planning and Control was extremely interesting!
+We were tasked with 2 goals to achieve for our mock client, Tomahawk Metals: to keep welding outsourced or move it in-house and to create an efficient production layout

 ### ISyE 320: Simulation and Probabilistic Modeling

 ### ISyE 412: Fundamentals of Industrial Data Analytics